selenus/dme/README.md

 * Snapshot releases: https://minfba.de.dariah.eu/artifactory/webapp/#/artifacts/browse/tree/General/dariah-minfba-snapshots/de/unibamberg/minf/dme

 Place the WAR container in the applications directory of your web server - e.g. */path/to/tomcat/webapps* for Tomcat.

-### Debian Repository

-The DARIAH-DE developer portal generates and provides packages for a simplified installation of the DME on Debian-based machines.
-The repository can be found at: https://ci.de.dariah.eu/packages/

-The package installs the DME at */var/dfa/webapps/dme*.
-Make sure to register this path with your web application server.
-When using Tomcat, a link to the installation directory from */path/to/tomcat/webapps* can be placed.

-Once installed and successfully started as (within a Java web application server) an empty CR dashboard is presented - with default ports and installed on a local machine as http://localhost:8080